jhackett1/utopia/content/events/test3.markdown

   resources and make a pledge to build disability confidence in their own team.

-  Biography - Keith Knight, Policy Manager - CS Disability Inclusion Team
+  Keith Knight, Policy Manager - CS Disability Inclusion Team

   Keith joined the Civil Service in 1987.
 His career path has taken him from front line operations into learning design and delivery and various HR roles